Molar pregnancy: symptoms, causes and treatment

 Signs can include vaginal bleeding, nausea and vomiting, high blood pressure, and swelling and pain in the abdomen.
 Elia takes a look at the subject: in this article, find out all you need to know about molar pregnancy, the related symptoms, the causes and, above all, possible treatment.

-As previously introduced, molar pregnancy is an anomaly manifested by abnormal development of the placenta.
+As previously introduced, molar pregnancy is an anomaly that manifests itself through abnormal development of the placenta.
 More precisely, it is a gestational trophoblastic disease involving a pregnancy with abnormal growth of the fertilized egg or placental tissue.

-It causes nausea, vomiting, vaginal bleeding, high blood pressure and a rapidly enlarging uterus, which can lead to serious complications.
+It causes nausea, vomiting, vaginal bleeding, high blood pressure, a rapidly enlarging uterus and can lead to serious complications.
 It is treated by dilatation and curettage, and sometimes chemotherapy.
 Either there is an embryo (partial molar pregnancy), but it is not viable, or there is no embryo at all (complete molar pregnancy).

-Molar pregnancies seem to be more frequent in women under 17 or over 35, as well as in Asian countries, for reasons that remain unclear.
+Molar pregnancies seem to be more frequent in women under 17 or over 35, and in Asian countries, for reasons that remain unclear.

 Partial molar pregnancy